wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/locations/Necluda Region.md

 |  6  | "I heard recently that an area of the Faron Woods has been dying and rotting.
 No one knows what's causing it, but it reeks of evil energy to me." ([[2.
 Well in the Woods (Dungeon)]])                                                                                                      |
 ^necluda-random-rumor

-### Random Encounters
+### Random Encounters (18+)

-The vast majority of the Necluda Region is safe routes, but in a higher danger environment (random encounter on 18+), except for near cities where it's considered a low danger environment (random encounter on 20+).
+The vast majority of the Necluda Region is safe routes, but in a higher danger environment, except for near cities where it's considered a low danger environment.

 | d12 | Wilderness Encounter                               |
 |:---:|:-------------------------------------------------- |